-Assumption:
+- Assumption:

 - The move ordering is relatively good.

 - Observation:

 - During search, the best move rarely comes from moves that are ordered very late in the move queue.

-How to make use of the observation:
+- How to make use of the observation:

-• If the first few, say 3 or 4, moves considered do not produce a value that is better the current best value, then
+- If the first K, say K=3 or 4, moves considered do not produce a value that is better the current best value, then

-\triangleright consider the rest of the moves with a reduced depth.
+- $\triangleright$ consider reduce the depth of the rest of the moves with H, say H=3.

-• If some moves considered with a reduced depth returns a value that is better than the current best, then
+- If some moves considered with a reduced depth returns a value that is better than the current best, then

-▷ re-search the game tree at a full depth.
+- re-search the game tree at a full depth.